Netcracker/DRNavigator/documentation/Architecture.md

 3. Adding a handler in the operator that checks the token for GET and POST requests using `TokenReview` described earlier.

-### Check infra service mode and status of DR procedure:
+### Check service mode and status of DR procedure:

 **URL**: `<service>.<namespace>.svc.cluster.local/sitemanager`